Veteran Care Home Care in

 A Veteran may receive one or more of these benefits simultaneously, as well as other home-based services.
 There is no limit to the number of types of services per Veteran; it really depends on the PC physician for the Veteran.
 The benefit is, in many cases, dependent upon the Veteran asking for the service.
 The benefit also falls under the "provider of choice" guidelines, which means a Veteran has the right to choose which company they want to perform the home care.

-If your loved veteran needs home care, contact Assisting Hearts Home Care, because home is where the heart and care is.
+If your loved veteran needs home care, contact Assisting Hearts Home Care in Los Angeles and Ventura County, because home is where the heart and care is.